GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 The judging panel will evaluate each submission using a scoring rubric in terms of its output, effectiveness, and ease of use as defined by the evaluation criteria discussed below.In conducting the evaluation, judges will determine the points that a submission merits up to the maximum value specified for each element.

-To what extent does the tool effectively discover entities appropriate for inclusion on the RED List?(See Entity Selection Criteria above.)
+To what extent does the tool effectively discover entities appropriate for inclusion on the RED List?
+(See RED List Inclusion Criteria under "Description.")

 * How many entities does the tool identify?How many of these entities would be determined appropriate to add to the RED List (true positives), and how many of the entities would not be appropriate for the RED List (false positives)?(10 points)
 * What is the scope of the tool in searching for such entities?Does it cover a variety of platforms and media?(10 points)